CoderZonora/overthewire_bandit_writeup/Level17.md

 used chmod 600 to change permissions

-could not ssh from inside bandit so had to ssh from my machine local user after logging out by copying the ssh key to my machine
+could not ssh from inside bandit so had to ssh from my machine local user after logging out by copying the ssh key to my machine using ```scp``` and logged iin using ssh -i to bandit17.